- Login to save your own copy of this assignment

-Tip: Map your topic using Section 3 of the Navigating History Day Research site.
+Tip: Map your topic using Section 3 of the History Day Research in Minnesota site.
 Making a topic map can help you identify sub-topics.
 Ask yourself what you need to know about those sub-topics.
 Those questions are your research questions.

 Your Key Concepts:

 Tip: Look at your research questions and identify the key concepts within them.
 These will become your keywords for searching.

 Tip: Use a site like Thesaurus.com to find synonyms to your keywords.

 Step 3: Background & ContextPercent time spent on this step: 20%

 Consider the following questions to discover more information about your topic: